ai-zerolab/langfuse-pydantic-ai/README.md

 > This is a third-party package, not officially maintained by Langfuse.
 If Langfuse requires for this package, feel free to contact me.

-**⚠️ This package is experimental and not fully tested.
-Use at your own risk.**

 A simple wrapper, send trace to langfuse when using pydantic-ai

 ## Install